abarton51/numerical_analysis_math4640/README.md

 Once inside the container's shell, run `python -m s -q <question_module`.
 For example, `python -m s -q q3` would run the solution for question 3.
 Solutions are displayed in terminal.

+Each homework solution directory has a README with more details on building and running.